 I didn’t notice a lot of chromatic aberrations towards the edges; nor do I see purple or green glow/fringe in areas with high contrast.
 Actually, I was amazed by the beautiful color contrast this lens produces.
 I work with lower contrast in-camera color profiles and this lens still produces amazing contrast.
 I’ve used this lens for a lot of time-lapse videos and I barely have to edit the contrast, clarity and colors when using this lens.

-Because this lens opens up all the way to f/2, you can get a nice shallow depth of field - even though it’s a super wide angle lens.
+The Laowa 7.5mm MFT has a really close minimum focus distance.
+Combined with the widest aperture of f/2, it's possible to get really 'macro' like shots with a shallow depth of field.
 Personally I haven’t used the shallow depth of field much for video, but for photography it could be a fun factor to play with.